mhdl1991/SomeBrownianMotionThing/README.md

 You have a grid of cells that can have values of:

 * 0 (Empty space)
-* 1-15 (Gas-filled)
+* 1-8 (Gas-filled)
-* -2 (Frozen)
+* -1 (Frozen/Solid)

 ## At each step:

-* "Filled" cells higher than a certain value will "Diffuse" into Adjacent cells (Orthogonal directions)
+* "Filled" cells higher than a certain value will "Diffuse" into Adjacent cells (Orthogonal directions) so long as they are not solid

         ....            .1..
         .5..    --->    111.
         ....            .1..

-* "Filled" cells have a chance to "Move" into an adjacent cell
+* "Filled" cells have a chance to "Move" into an adjacent non-solid cell

         ....            ....